Chandigarh

 Secretariat Building, Chandigarh

-• Secretariat Building: The Secretariat Building was designed by Le Corbusier and built as a government administration building in 1953.
-The style is typical of Le Corbusier, and the building is one of the three major constructions that make up the government sector of Chandigarh.
+The Secretariat Building is a building designed by Le Corbusier and constructed as a government administration building in 1953.
+The Secretariat Building’s style is typical of Le Corbusier’s time, and the building was one of the three major structures that came to make up the government area of Chandigarh, the so-called Capitol Complex.
+The two other constructions were the Vidhan Sabha assembly and the High Court, which can also be seen today.

 Parliament, Chandigarh

-• Parliament/Vidhan Sabha: Vidhan Sabha is the parliament building for the states of Punjab and Haryana.
-The building looks very distinctive from a distance with its top that can bring to mind the cooling towers of power plants.
-It was Le Corbusier who designed Vidhan Sabha.
+The Vidhan Sabha is the parliament building for the states of Punjab and Haryana.
+Standing as one of several architecturally dominant structures in the Chandigarh government area, the building is very distinctive from a distance with its top reminiscent of power plant cooling towers.

 High Court, Chandigarh